Rules of Origin for UK Exporters: What They Are and Why They Matter

 Practical Examples

 UK candle manufacturer.
 A business makes scented candles in Bristol using UK-sourced beeswax and imported fragrance oils.
-The finished candle falls under a different HS heading from the fragrance oil input.
-Provided the CTH rule is met and the imported content doesn't exceed the value threshold, the candles are UK-originating.
-The supplier's declaration on the commercial invoice is valid.
+The finished candle falls under a different HS heading from the fragrance oil input, so the CTH rule is met and the candles are UK-originating.
+(PSRs are usually alternative tests — satisfy the CTH rule or stay under the MaxNOM ceiling; you don't need to pass both.)
+The statement on origin on the commercial invoice is valid.

 UK electronics reseller.
 A business imports assembled circuit boards from Taiwan, packs them into branded boxes in the UK, and exports them to German buyers.
 Packing and rebranding alone do not confer UK origin — the processing is insufficient.
 The goods remain Taiwanese-originating for TCA purposes.
 Claiming UK origin on the commercial invoice would be incorrect.

-Critically, you must retain the evidence that supports the declaration — manufacturing records, material sourcing documents, supplier invoices — for the same retention period as the export records themselves.
+Critically, you must retain the evidence that supports the statement — manufacturing records, material sourcing documents, supplier invoices and supplier's declarations — for the same retention period as the export records themselves.
 See how long to keep export records for the applicable timeframes.

 What to Do If You're Unsure

 If you're uncertain whether your goods meet the TCA rules of origin, the answer is not to claim preference and hope — it's to check the specific PSR for your product's HS code, map it against your actual manufacturing process, and if necessary consult HMRC's guidance or a customs specialist.
-Claiming preference incorrectly is worse than not claiming it at all.
-Your EU buyer can pay the standard duty rate; they cannot retrospectively recover an incorrect-origin penalty from you without legal action.
+If you can't evidence origin, don't claim it — your buyer paying the standard rate is cheaper for everyone than a retrospective duty demand plus penalties.

 Generate export documents with correct origin statements

-ClearDocs generates the TCA-compliant supplier's declaration automatically as part of your commercial invoice — correct wording, your EORI number, ready in seconds.
+ClearDocs generates the TCA-compliant statement on origin automatically as part of your commercial invoice — correct wording, your EORI number, ready in seconds.
 Free to try.

 Try ClearDocs for free →